George-Catalin/Ensemble-LearningCOVID19/README.md

  * Data Preparation
  ```
 1. The Image data are kept into separate directories as COVID_19 +ve and COVID_19 -ve.
-2. These images are split into separate diretories as train and test
+2. These images are split into separate diretories as train and test.

 Thus the directory structure is as: